What you need to do and what help you can get after the death of your husband, wife or civil partner.

 Anyone aged 18 or over can be named an executor, including you, your partner's parent or your partner's solicitor.

 Your partner's finances go into intestacy if there isn't a will.
-If your partner didn't have large savings or own a lot of property, and you were married or in a civil partnership, anything they had will usually become yours.
+If your partner did not have large savings or own a lot of property, and you were married or in a civil partnership, anything they had will usually become yours.

 Who inherits if someone dies without a will – gov.scot